 Physical activity and aging: Stay younger longer.

-Only a very small proportion of adults, and an even smaller proportion of older adults, achieving the recommended 150 minutes per week of moderate to vigorous intensity aerobic physical activity.
+Only a very small proportion of adults, and an even smaller proportion of older adults, achieve the recommended 150 minutes per week of moderate to vigorous intensity aerobic physical activity.

 Time, cost, accessibility, relationships, perceived ability, motivation, and leisure activity preferences are all reasons why people aren’t physically active on a regular basis.